ovlachi/signal-react/README.md

-This is a (In Progress) web application built completly in React.JS and Next.JS.
+This is a custom Webpack React project (not Create React App (In Progress) built completly in ReactJS and NextJS.

 It covers all aspects and features of how to create a modern React based Frontend application built with reusable components.
 Athentication is handled with MongoDB.